Type Definition skia_safe::gpu::DirectContext

 pub fn peek_pixels(&self) -> Option<Pixmap<'_>>

-pixel address, row bytes, and ImageInfo
+Copies Image pixel address, row bytes, and ImageInfo to pixmap, if address

-.
+is available, and returns true.
 If pixel address is not available, return

-and leave pixmap unchanged.
+false and leave pixmap unchanged.

-storage for pixel state if pixels are readable; otherwise, ignored Returns:true
+pixmapstorage for pixel state if pixels are readable; otherwise, ignored Returns:trueifImagehas direct access to pixels

 sourcepub fn is_texture_backed(&self) -> bool